intuitive-robots/mp3_website/content/_index.md

 [//]: # ({{<image src1="logos/Logo_KIT.svg" src2= "logos/IRL_Logo_Light_blue.svg" src3="logos/canvas.png">}})
 {{< doublevideo src1="img/bbrl_beerpong.mp4" src2="img/TableTennis4D_1-43.mp4">}}
 # Abstract
-Movement primitives (MPs) have been a popular tool for motion generation in reinforcement learning (RL).
+We introduce a novel deep reinforcement learning (RL) approach called Movement Prmitive- based Planning Policy (MP3).
+By integrating movement primitives (MPs) into the deep RL framework, MP3 enables the generation of smooth trajectories throughout the whole learning process while effectively learning from sparse and non-Markovian rewards.
+Additionally, MP3 maintains the capability to adapt to changes in the environment during execution.
-MPs offer a concise representation of motion through desired trajectories, facilitating efficient exploration in the MP’s parameter space and producing smooth motions.
-Although many early successes in robot RL have been achieved by combining RL with MPs, these approaches are often limited to learning a single stroke-based motion that can not be adapted to task variations or during motion execution.
-As a result, the research community has lost interest in RL with MPs and shifted its focus to the development of deep RL methods with atomic action spaces.
-Recently, we presented a new deep RL method for the non-linear adaptation of MP parameters to different task variations while leveraging efficient parameter-based exploration.
-Here, the problem of selecting the movement primitive parameters was treated as a black box, in other word, the selected parameters were executed throughout the whole episode and the resulting return was collected.
+Although many early successes in robot RL have been achieved by combining RL with MPs, these approaches are often limited to learning single stroke-based motions, lacking the ability to adapt to task variations or adjust motions during execution.
+Building upon our previous work, which introduced an episode-based RL method for the non-linear adaptation of MP parameters to different task variations, this paper extends the approach to incorporating replanning strategies.
+This allows adaptation of the MP parameters throughout motion execution, addressing the lack of online motion adaptation in stochastic domains requiring feedback.
+We compared our approach against state-of-the-art deep RL and RL with MPs methods.
+The results demonstrated improved performance in sophisticated, sparse reward settings and in domains requiring replanning.
-While this method outperformed standard step-based RL in many domains, it does not allow for online adaptation of the motion which rules out stochastic domains where feedback is required.
-This paper is an extension of this work where we generalize this approach to learning replanning strategies that allow for adaptation of the MP parameters throughout motion execution.
-To do so, our method uses a recent reformulation of the dynamic movement primitives (DMPs) which provides a simple integration of DMPs into deep architectures while it allows smooth replanning as opposed to the probabilistic movement primitives (ProMPs) used in the original paper.
-We conduct a comparative analysis of our approach against state-of-the-art deep RL and RL with MPs methods, and demonstrate improved performance with fewer samples in sophisticated, sparse rewarded settings, as well as settings that require replanning.

 ## MP3-BB: Black-Box Reinforcement Learning